Mathnerd314/stroscot/docs/Commentary/Memory-Management.rst

 Location vs allocation
 ======================

 Memory management is usually presented as two operations, allocation and deallocation/freeing.
-But really there is a whole page-level memory API, managed by the OS,

-the costs of these operations is hard to measure.
-All allocation and freeing do is update metadata, so depending on the metadata model an operation may be unexpectedly cheap or expensive.
-Usually there is a buffering effect, so for example a scratch buffer page with many objects can be allocated/freed in around the same amount of time as a single object.
-Similarly it is slightly faster to call ``close_range`` to close several open FD's than to iterate over them individually in user space.
-Also, to improve this metadata buffering effect, allocations can be pushed forward, and frees can be delayed, as long as there is sufficient memory or resource capacity available.
+But really the array-of-bits model is more accurate.
+The costs of allocation/deallocation are hard to predict, as all they do is update metadata.
+With a suitable OS/allocator design, they most likely will be pretty cheap.
+For example `in Doom 3 <https://www.forrestthewoods.com/blog/benchmarking-malloc-with-doom3/>`__ the median time for is 31 nanoseconds, ranging from 21 nanoseconds to 201 microseconds, and free is comparable.
+Generally, if they are a bottleneck, the operations can be combined into a single larger operation (allocate a larger buffer, call ``close_range`` to close several open FD's than to iterate over them individually) by pushing allocations forward and delaying frees, as long as there is sufficient memory or resource capacity available.
+In contrast, reads and writes are always real work.
+Filling a page with random data and reading it back will be at most a few GB/s, and most likely in the 300 MB/s range.

-An alternative model removes ``free`` as a user-visible operation.
-Instead, allocation scans a list of blocks, and "magically" knows if each block is never going to be used again, and hence can be freed and made available for allocation.
-In special cases, such as fixed memory usage and fixed address assignments, allocation can be hard coded and zero cost memory allocation overall can actually be achieved.
-In many practical applications, however, variable allocations will need to be tracked, and determining if an allocation will no longer be used can take a fair amount of computation.

-The alternative model allows optimizing the common case of re-using already-allocated memory for another purpose - the memory is simply returned.
-Similarly with the ``dup2`` syscall, file descriptor numbers can be reused.
-In contrast the malloc/free requires an explicit free call, and hence two traversals of the allocation list.
-In the case where resources may be scarce, such as file descriptors, the OS-level free call is delayed to the next allocation.
-Generally a program allocates frequently so this will not be too long - the only way this could cause problems is if another program needs to allocate a million FDs in the short span of time.

-Values take up memory, so memory management needs special handling so it is automatic and fast.
-But underneath it is just resource management, so all of it translates into allocations and deallocations.

-There are many places to store a value, but storing every in the cloud or hard drives is too slow for an executing program.
-The issue is cache locality.
-Examples:
+Obviously, speeding up allocation is still important, but it is more important to pay attention to cache effects from the choice of address.
+In the trivial case, the memory usage can be predicted in advance and allocations given fixed assignments, giving zero cost memory allocation.
+In more practical applications, variable allocations will need to be tracked, but it is still not an expensive problem, and there are well-known algorithms.

 Memory errors
 =============